 - Nutritive sweeteners such as honey, maple syrup, or blackstrap molasses

 Whole foods like these are ideal, but sometimes life gets in the way.
-In a pinch, there are plenty of more convenient and portable options, usually in the form of a packaged meal or energy bar.
-However, you’ll want to be a bit selective, because as it turns out, not all energy bars are created equal.
-Pick one up and check the ingredients list -- is it full of actual foods or does it look like the glossary of a chemistry textbook?
+In a pinch, there are plenty of more convenient and portable options, usually in the form of a packaged meal or protein bar.
+However, you’ll want to be a bit selective, because as it turns out, not all protein bars are created equal.
+Pick one up and check the ingredients list.
+Is it full of actual foods or does it look like the glossary of a chemistry textbook?

-Kion makes a clean energy bar that we think is pretty rad and certainly passes all these tests.
+Kion makes a protein bar that we think is pretty rad and certainly passes all these tests.
 If you’re looking for something easy for a refeed that also includes whole, nutritious ingredients like honey, quinoa, almonds, cacao, and coconut, we’ve got you covered.

 Carb refeeds can be a valuable tool if used appropriately.
 There are several options, from once a day to once a week, but some experimentation will be necessary for determining the exact method that works best for you.